isomerpages/nlb-discovereads/_diy-resources/preschool/1g-preschool-holiday-special.md

 **Title:** Oh, No! <br>
 **Author:** Candace Fleming & Eric Rohmann <br>
 **Publisher:** Schwartz & Wade Books, c2012 <br>

+Young children will delight in repeating the refrain “OH NO!” as one animal after another falls into a deep, deep hole in this lively read-aloud.
+This simple and irresistible picture book by hugely popular picture book creators – Candace Fleming and Caldecott medallist Eric Rohmann – feels like a classic-in-the-making.
+Fans of Rohmann’s Caldecott Medal-winning My Friend Rabbit will be thrilled to see a new book created in the same expressive and comical style.

 <img src="/images/diyresources/preschool/IMG-0866.jpg" alt="book of animals" style="width:40%">